 The damsel opens her eye to see the barbarian horde taking interest in something completely different.
 Maybe it's Yet Another Baby Panda.
 Maybe someone cued the flying pigs, and the barbarians have just got to take a look at this.
-Maybe they're all gay.
+Maybe they're all gay or just plain not interested in her that way.
 Whatever the reason, the barbarians make it clear that they have no interest in the damsel whatsoever.

 Her reaction: incredulous at best, downright insulted at worst.
 And who wouldn't be: damsels put a lot of effort into being pure and fair, and it's offensive to blow up castles, slay tons of palace guards, and break apart all of that furniture, just to ignore the goods once you get there.